node-red/node-red.github.io/docs/hardware/raspberrypi.md

     bash <(curl -sL https://raw.githubusercontent.com/node-red/raspbian-deb-package/master/resources/update-nodejs-and-nodered)

+On really minimal Debian installs you may want to `sudo apt-get install build-essential` before running the script so that the serialport builds and installs OK.
+This is optional.

-**Note:** Once you have used this script to upgrade, then you cannot use apt-get to upgrade the pre-installed version of Node-RED.
+**Note:** Once you have used this script to upgrade, you cannot use apt-get to upgrade the pre-installed version of Node-RED.

 #### Install / Upgrade Script